amigus/dnsmasq-ansible/docs/getting-started.md

 Only the `device` is required:

-- Add `router` to tell Dnsmasq use that sever (not itself) as the gateway.
+- Adding `router` tells Dnsmasq to offer that server as the network gateway instead of itself by default.
-- Add `start` to lease a range of IP addresses from the subnet dynamically,
+- Adding `start` tells Dnsmasq to dynamically lease a range of subnet IP addresses starting at this one,
-- Add `end` to extend the range less than the last IP in the subnet.
+- Adding `end` tells Dnsmasq to only extend the range to this IP instead of to the last IP in the subnet.

-So, if `start` is not defined then `dnsmasq_dhcp_hosts` should be or the server will not have any clients:
+Thus, to configure a _static_ server that only serves reserved IP addresses, define `dnsmasq_dhcp_hosts`:

 ```yaml
 dnsmasq_dhcp_hosts: |